Premier League–Football League gulf: Finance

-The only exceptions, in which all three promoted teams survived, were the 2001–02, 2011–12, and 2017–18 seasons.
+The only exceptions, in which all three promoted teams survived, were the 2001–02, 2011–12, 2017–18, and 2022–23 seasons.
 In 2001–02, the teams were Fulham, Blackburn Rovers, and Bolton Wanderers; Blackburn and Bolton were eventually relegated in 2011–12, and Fulham in 2013–14.
 (Fulham have since returned to the Premier League multiple times.
 In 2018–19 and 2020–21, Fulham were relegated immediately after only one season back in the Premier League.
-They were then promoted for a third time in 2022-23.)
-In 2011–12, the teams were Queens Park Rangers, Norwich City, and Swansea City; QPR was relegated the following season, and Norwich in 2013–14, while Swansea was eventually relegated in 2017–18.
+They were then promoted for a third time in 2022–23.)
+In 2011–12, the teams were Queens Park Rangers, Norwich City, and Swansea City; QPR was relegated in the following season, and Norwich in 2013–14, while Swansea was eventually relegated in 2017–18.
 Norwich and QPR both immediately bounced back from their relegations in the following season, earning promotion through winning the Championship playoffs in 2014 and 2015 respectively, however, they were both relegated back to the Championship in the seasons that followed.
 Norwich returned again in both 2019–20 and 2021–22 seasons, where they were once again relegated in both.
 QPR is still yet to return.
-In 2017–18, the teams were Brighton & Hove Albion, Newcastle United, and Huddersfield Town; Huddersfield were relegated the following season, while the other two teams are still competing in the Premier League.
+In 2017–18, the teams were Brighton & Hove Albion, Newcastle United, and Huddersfield Town; Huddersfield were relegated in the following season, while the other two teams are still competing in the Premier League.
+Five years later, in 2022–23, Fulham, Bournemouth, and Nottingham Forest all avoided relegation.
+All three teams are still competing in the Premier League.

 The Premier League distributes a small portion of its television revenue to clubs that are relegated from the league in the form of "parachute payments".
-Starting with the 2013–14 season, these payments are in excess of £60 million over four seasons.
-Though designed to help teams adjust to the loss of television revenues (the average Premier League team receives £55 million while the average Football League Championship club receives £2 million), critics maintain that the payments actually widen the gap between teams that have reached the Premier League and those that have not, leading to the common occurrence of teams returning soon after their relegation.
+Starting with the 2018-19 season, the league stopped disclosing the breakdown of parachute payments each year.
+For clubs that have spent one season in the Premier League, 55% of the total parachute payment is paid in the first year following relegation, with the remaining 45% in year 2.
+Should a club survive at least an additional season in the Premier League before relegation, they'll receive an additional £20 million payment in year 3.
+The three relegated clubs during the 2023–24 season, namely Burnley, Sheffield United and Luton Town received £49 million each in parachute payments during the 2024–25 season.
+Though designed to help teams adjust to the loss of television revenues (the average Premier League team receives £142 million while the average Football League Championship club receives £7.8 million), critics maintain that the payments actually widen the gap between teams that have reached the Premier League and those that have not, leading to the common occurrence of teams returning soon after their relegation.